 Your Sharing System – Some Rules and Suggestions to Explore…

 1. Prohibit the sharing of items that frequently breakdown or that can be easily broken

 Where members of the sharing scheme are putting their own items up for lending, you should help avoid issues and arguments by prohibiting the lending of tools that often break or that often need repair.
 Alternatively, a solution would be to run a paid membership scheme; this has worked well in places such as Ithaca (an Ecovillage in New York), where the scheme charges members $60 each year.

 2. Consider purchasing liability insurance

 Labiality insurance is a sticky issue for schemes such as this – whilst you’d presume that participants are all equally as good-hearted as the last and that any accidents would be considered exactly that, you do need to at least consider the prospect of litigation.
 Some programs in the US undertake liability insurance to counter any legal action, whilst others have users sign liability waivers in some or all cases (for example, one Atlanta Community Tool bank requires that waivers are signed whenever power tools are borrowed).

 3. Track each item meticulously

-Robust record keeping is key to a community sharing programme that runs like clock work, as is the need for rules as to how long each item can be borrowed.
+Robust record-keeping is key to a community sharing program that runs like clockwork, as is the need for rules as to how long each item can be borrowed.
 Managing this could be done via an Excel sheet or Word document, however it pays to put a process in place for chasing up ‘late’ items – such as having a ‘due back’ board to notify those who are late that they need to return their loaned items.

 4. Get a skilled DIYer involved